nivedipagar12/PythonSamples/README.md

 # PythonSamples
-This repository contains some of my Python Samples.
-It contains my practice programs from the time when I was trying to learn and practice Python.
+This repository contains some Python Samples.

 1) Rock_Paper_Scissors : The rock, paper, scissors game using if, elif, else, while, break and continue